oracle-livelabs/database/datapump-xtts-migration/04-prepare-m5/prepare-m5.md

 ## Task 1: Extract and configure M5 script

-In this lab, the source and target database is on the same host.
+In this lab, the source and target database are on the same host.
 Both hosts access the same directory with the M5 script via a shared NFS drive.
-In this lab, the source and target database is on the same host, so, you have just one directory.
+In this lab, the source and target database is on the same host, so you have just one directory.

 1. Go to *M5* directory and get the M5 migration script.
 The directory acts as your script base.
 You have created the directory already in a previous exercise when you created the database directory.
 Instead of downloading from My Oracle Support, you copy the script to the script base.